liv-ac-uk/comp122/labs/constructors/README.md

 # Constructing Classes
 In our previous programs we haven't kept much information about the students, apart from their grades.
-Due to the strength of your previous software you've been asked to extend the program to have more functionality.
+Due to the popularity of `VGather.java` you've been asked to extend the program to have more functionality.

-In particular, the administrator is tired of writing emails to each of the students and would prefer instead to automate this entire process.
+In particular, the administrator is tired of writing letters to each of the students and would prefer instead to automate this entire process.

 {% next %}

-## Enrolment
+## Late Registration

 When we create objects we can use the default constructor.
-This sets each of the variables to their default values (which is normally $'0'$, `false`, or `""`).
+This sets each of the variables to their default values (which is normally '0', `false`, or `""`).

 We can then go through each of our attributes and manually change these to the values we want them to using setters.